dapinedo/R/docs/index.md

 2. <a href="https://pinedo.org/R/supervised-learning-in-R---regression.html " target="_blank" rel="noopener noreferrer">supervised learning in R: regression</a>
 3. <a href="https://rpubs.com/odenipinedo/unsupervised-learning-in-R" target="_blank" rel="noopener noreferrer">unsupervised learning in R</a>
 4. machine learning in the tidyverse
-5. multiple and logistic regression in R
+5. <a href="https://rpubs.com/odenipinedo/multiple-and-logistic-regression-in-R" target="_blank" rel="noopener noreferrer">multiple and logistic regression in R</a>
 6. <a href="https://rpubs.com/odenipinedo/cluster-analysis-in-R" target="_blank" rel="noopener noreferrer">cluster analysis in R</a>
 7. machine learning with caret in R
 8. tree-based models in R